Prefrontal Cortex And Why Our Brain Resists Change.

 We have learned in Why Are You Acting Against Yourself that our mind is a familiarity-seeking machine, and that’s why it’s hard for us to make a change.
 When we try to push ourselves out of autopilot, we face resistance from our minds and body.

 As Dr Nicole LePera explains, the subconscious mind loves existing in a comfort zone.
 The safest place for our minds is the place where we have been before.
 It’s because we can predict the outcome.

 Habits and behaviours that we keep returning to, become our subconscious default mode.
-Our brain prefers to spend most of its time operating on autopilot – it simple conserves its energy by knowing what to expect.
+Our brain prefers to spend most of its time operating on autopilot – it simply conserves its energy by knowing what to expect.

 This is why our habits and routines feel so comfortable and why it’s so disturbing and even exhausting when our routines are disrupted.

 The trouble is, that following our conditioned routine keeps us stuck in that routine.

 Dr Nicole LePera continues that every time we make a choice, that is outside of our default programming, our subconscious mind will attempt to pull us back to the familiar by creating mental resistance.

 Mental resistance can manifest as both, mental and physical discomfort.
 It can take the form of cyclical thoughts, such as “I can do this later” or “I don’t need to do this at all.”

 Or when you want to start doing a new and unfamiliar activity, mental resistance may cause physical symptoms.

 Such as getting sleepy, agitation, anxiety, pain or simply not feeling yourself.
 This is your subconscious communicating to you that it is uncomfortable with the new territory of those proposed changes.